43 Years Ago: George Jones Earns No. 1 Hit With ‘The Grand Tour’

-Today (Aug.
-31) is a big day for George Jones.
-It was on this day in 1974, 40 years ago, that the country music hitmaker earned his sixth No. 1 hit with his single ‘The Grand Tour.’
+Aug.
+31 is a big anniversary in George Jones' career.
+It was on that day in 1974, 43 years ago, that the country music hitmaker earned his sixth No. 1 hit with his single "The Grand Tour."

-A tribute concert was held in his honor on Nov.
-22, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama.
-George Strait performed ‘The Grand Tour’ in Jones’ honor.
+In 2012, the Country Music Hall of Fame member announced that his final tour, named after "The Grand Tour," would cover 60 cities the following year.
+Sadly, Jones passed away in April of 2013, of complications from pneumonia.
+A tribute concert was held in Jones' honor on Nov.
+22, 2013, with more than 70 artists performing, including Alan Jackson, Dierks Bentley, Travis Tritt, Tanya Tucker, Josh Turner, Blake Shelton, Miranda Lambert, Eric Church, Reba McEntire and Alabama; during the event, George Strait performed "The Grand Tour."

 Jones included "The Grand Tour" on several of his compilations, including Anniversary -- 10 Years of Hits in 1982, Super Hits in 1987 and 2004's 50 Years of Hits.
 The song is available for download on iTunes.

 Country's Greatest Love Stories: George + Nancy Jones